- IU School of Education

 What has been your favorite academic accomplishment since you’ve been here?

 During my two years as a Ph.D. student at Indiana University, I have presented papers at the Organization of Educational Historians Conference and the Historical Education Society Annual Meeting.
 Also while working as a Graduate Assistant within the IUPUI Graduate Office, I have presented research projects at the Preparing Future Faculty and Professionals Conference and the Assessment Institute in Indianapolis.
+I am thrilled that I have been able to engage with diverse research methods as a doctoral student, and am excited about the manuscripts I have submitted for potential publication.

 What do you enjoy most about life in Indianapolis?